Kyle-Allen2006/Kyle-Allen2006/README.md

-# 👋 Hello and welcome, I'm Kyle Allen
+# Hello and welcome, I'm Kyle Allen

-I'm a future-focused **software developer** with a background in **robotics and industrial automation** — now diving deep into full-stack web development.
+I'm a future-focused software developer with a background in robotics and industrial automation — now diving deep into full-stack web development.

-After 16+ years in automation and controls, I’m bringing that same **problem-solving mindset** into software.
-I’m currently pursuing my degree in **Software Engineering** while building professional-grade projects to showcase what I can do.
+After 16+ years in automation and controls, I’m bringing that same problem-solving mindset into software.
+I’m currently pursuing my degree in Software Engineering while building professional-grade projects to showcase what I can do.

-## 🚀 Featured Software Development Projects
+## Featured Software Development Projects

 - 🔹 [**Port Scanner**](https://github.com/kyle-allen2006/port_scanner)
   This is a basic asynchronous port scanner written in Rust using [`tokio`] and later [`future`].
 This is my first self-project in Rust to better learn the programming language.